duleorlovic/blog/_posts/2017-08-18-shopify-api.md

 Copy credentials from Apps -> App info -> App credentials and store them in `SHOPIFY_API_KEY` and `SHOPIFY_SECRET_KEY`.

-Note that protocoll should be https (admin store is always redirected to https), because if we use `http://159abd37.ngrok.io` there will be a warning:
+Note that protocol should be https (admin store is always redirected to https), because if we use `http://159abd37.ngrok.io` there will be a warning:
 `Shopify.AppMessenger received message null from unexpected origin https://159abd37.ngrok.io ; expecting http://159abd37.ngrok.io or subdomain